aurelienkochalski/portfolio/README.md

 ### 3. Configure the database
 1. Create a mongodb database called `portfolio` and change the corresponding values in `config.js`
 2. Create the following collections: `infos`, `projects`, `skills`, `contacts`.
-3. Add some data.
-> TODO : Add a dummy data dump to the project.
+3. Add some data to these collections by using the `dummy-data.json` or by creating your own dataset.

 ### 4. Start development server
 - `npm run dev`